elfatairy/Portfolio-v2/src/assets/showcases/dynamic-gridline.md

 ### Challenge 4: Development Workflow

-I needed to see how the grid behaved in real-time while developing the package, so I learned and implemented PNPM workspaces, creating a monorepo structure that allowed me to develop the package and see results immediately with hot reloading.
+I needed to see how the grid behaved in real-time while developing the package, so I learned about and implemented PNPM workspaces, creating a monorepo structure that allowed me to develop the package and see results immediately with hot reloading.

 ### Challenge 5: Configuration and Flexibility

-My original implementation was full of hard-coded values that worked for my specific use case (Idea Wall) but wouldn't serve a broader audience.
+My original implementation was full of hard-coded values that worked for my specific use case (IdeaWall) but wouldn't serve a broader audience.
 I needed to make the package highly configurable without overwhelming users with options.
 So I designed a configuration interface with sensible defaults.

 This required significant refactoring, but it transformed a project-specific solution into a flexible, reusable package.